-Yes / No
+Supporting evidence attached Yes / No

-attached Nature of the supporting evidence you are submitting:
+Nature of the

+supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote ction: Your personal data is b eing used by the school and Devon County Council for the notice which can be acc e undertake to ensure your personal data will only be used essed at https://new.devon.gov.uk/privacy/privacy-notices/ Please co onfirm that you give your d Council using your personal data as outlined in our priva y your consent at any time.
-Should you wish to withdraw c Admissions Team at ad nissions@devon.gov.uk or 0345 155 1019.
-If you wish to € exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
-For further information about data protection, visit /accesstoinformation/data-protection or contact the school. atta proteotion, viole I confirm that I have su bmitted a LA Common Application Form.
-Applicant's name Date Please sign here
+Name(s) and

+organisation(s) of the

+professional(s) providing supporting

+evidence

+Privacy and Data Prote

+Your personal data is being used by The School, Torbay Council and Devon County Council's Admissions Service for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be

+h our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy/privacy/

+that you give your consent to the School and Council using your personal data as outlined in

+our privacy notice, by si gning below.
+You have the right to withdraw your consent at any time.
+Should you wish to

+e contact the Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish

+to exercise any of your Protection Officer. rights under the General Data Protection Regulation, please contact the Council's Data

+FIOLECTION ONICEL.

+I confirm that I have submitted a Local Authority Common Application Form.

+Applicant's name Date

+Please sign here